Stop Salesforce® Web To Lead Spam

-The following rule would stop any submission with FieldName containing the words “bad word” or if the length of the FieldName is greater than 20 characters.
+The following programming validation rule for stopping any form submission with FieldName containing the words “bad word” or if the length of the FieldName is greater than 20 characters.
 This spam filter limits invalid data from entering Salesforce via api.

 If your OID isn’t in the HTML source code and you are still receiving spam, there are many methods to prevent the spam without using a spam filter.
 You will need some programming added to your form processing application.
 Captcha isn’t recommended since it’s annoying for most users and many of the open source plugins don’t effectively stop spam.

 So, why are you receiving spam in the first place?
 It’s a good idea to check the mail logs on the server to make sure you don’t have insecure code and are victim of email injection.
-If this is the case, your server could be sending spam to other people.
+If this is the case, your server could be sending spam to other people & communities.